ncbi/elastic-blast-docs/docs/source/configuration.rst

     Name of the GKE cluster created or the AWS CloudFormation stack (and related resources).

+    The name may contain only lowercase alphanumerics and ‘-’, must start with a letter and end with an alphanumeric, and must be no longer than 40 characters.

     * Default: ``elasticblast-${USER}``
     * Values: String